maintenance

 Do I need a vacuum for cleaning?

-It’s helpful but not essential.
-A good brush removes most debris.
-Vacuum catches the fine particles that brushes miss.
+Helpful but not critical.
+A good brush gets most of the debris.
+Vacuum catches the fine particles that brushes miss, especially in hard-to-reach spots.

 Will cleaning affect my grind settings?

-Occasionally you may need to recalibrate by one click after deep cleaning.
-Test and adjust as needed.
+Sometimes you need to recalibrate by one click after reassembly.
+Pull a test shot and adjust as needed—shouldn’t be a major difference.

 Key Takeaways

-• Never use water on burrs—dry cleaning only
+• Never get the burrs wet—dry cleaning only

-• Clean monthly for espresso use, or when changing beans
+• Clean monthly for espresso—or any time you switch beans

-• Discard first grinds after reassembly to purge any residue
+• Discard those first grinds after reassembly—residue is real

 Related Guides: